 Rome without kids vs. Rome with kids

 I had visited Rome years prior during my year abroad as a student in Southern France.
-I fell in love with the history, culture, art, food, and vivaciousness of Rome the minute I stepped foot in the Eternal City.
-On my first visit, I literally (and I mean literally!) ran from site to site, more enthralled with the next ancient treasure than the last.
+I fell in love with the history, culture, art, food, and vitality of Rome the minute I stepped foot in the Eternal City.
+On my first visit, I literally (and I mean literally!) ran from site to site with my girlfriends, more enthralled with the next ancient treasure than the last.

-This time around we hired a private guide, a pleasant Roman woman named Irene (Eee-ree-nay), who drove us the nearly two hours from our port town of Civitavecchia into Rome.
-Our first stop was the Papal Basilica of St Paul Outside the Walls, also known as St Paul’s Basilica or St Paul Outside the Walls.
-This was a bit of a treat for me since I had not visited this lesser known church on my previous visit.
+This time around my family hired a private guide, a pleasant Roman woman named Irene (Eee-ree-nay), who drove us the nearly two hours from our port town of Civitavecchia into Rome.
+Our first stop was the Papal Basilica of St Paul Outside the Walls, also known as St Paul's Basilica or St Paul Outside the Walls.
+This was a treat for me since I had not visited this lesser known church on my previous visit.
 It was lovely, but certainly not a must-see for first-time visitors.

-Next we swung by the Roman Forum for a snapshot of the family before we jumped back into Irene’s car.
-Hopping in and out of a vehicle to take photos of these historic sites was not the most “authentic” way to experience Rome, but you would’ve done the same under the blazingly hot, time-crushed circumstances.
+Next we swung by the Roman Forum for a family photo (shown at the top) before we jumped back into Irene’s car.
+Hopping in and out of a vehicle to take photos of these historic sites was not the most “authentic” way to experience Rome, but you would’ve done the same under the blazing hot, time-crushed circumstances.
 Irene’s air conditioned car was our new best friend.
 Still, it would have been nice to spend more time here, wandering through the ruins of what was once the cultural, financial, and religious center of Ancient Rome.

 Then it was on to the Roman Colosseum.
 As you know, the Roman Colosseum is the largest coliseum ever built by the Roman Empire and is famous for its remarkable architecture and engineering.